-As firms look to optimize their marketing efforts in 2020, it’s imperative that business-to-business (B2B) marketers are laser focused on doing what is most likely to drive growth and make an impact.
+As firms look to optimize their marketing efforts, it’s imperative that business-to-business (B2B) marketers are laser focused on doing what is most likely to drive growth and make an impact.

-Just as many great minds once thought the world was flat, there are plenty of B2B marketing misconceptions that are widely held and need to be abandoned in 2020.
-Here are five to consider:
+Just as many great minds once thought the world was flat, there are plenty of B2B marketing misconceptions that are widely held and need to be abandoned.
+Here are six to consider: